What is a Data Product?

 Predictive Models

-Where visualizations provide up-to-the-moment snapshots of current data, predictive modeling uses these resources to look towards the future.
 Predictive models are data products that analyze both current and historical data in order to formulate statistical models and generate data-driven predictions.
-These models can then be monitored and adjusted based on any newer, more relevant data that is generated.
+These models can then be monitored and adjusted as newer, more relevant data is generated.

-An example of predictive modeling would be an investment firm creating a data product that analyzes past and present trends to provide predictive insights about the stock market.
-This model would give investors the opportunity to make more data-based decisions about the ways they invest their money.
+An example of predictive modeling is an investment firm that creates a data product to analyze past and present trends in order to forecast stock market movements.
+This model would allow financial advisors to give clients data-based recommendations about how to invest their money.

 Search Engines

-These products, using machine learning and natural language processing, examine trends in both queries and popular content to surface the most current, relevant, and appropriate results for search engine users.
-This ensures that the content served by the engine is not stale, outdated, or simply incorrect – without requiring manually scanning and interpreting of an innumerable amount of web pages.
+Using machine learning and natural language processing, search engine data products examine trends in both queries and popular content to surface the most current, relevant, and appropriate results.
+This ensures that the search engine’s results are not stale, outdated, or incorrect – without having to manually scan and interpret vast numbers of web pages.

 Artificial Intelligence Chatbots

-Each of these models is built and trained on mass amounts of diverse data, with the intent of making their query responses as accurate and reliable as possible.
-In this way, they are very much data products that aim to reduce search complexity and provide relevant and legitimate results to user questions.
-Where these chatbots have room for improvement is their adherence to the “quality” tenet of data products.
-Not every query posed to these chatbots returns a reliable and truthful answer, and therefore cannot be fully trusted for business-driving purposes.
+Each of these models is built and trained on massive volumes of data, in order to make query responses as accurate and reliable as possible.
+In this way, they are data products that aim to reduce search complexity and provide relevant and legitimate results to user questions.
+Where these chatbots have room for improvement is their adherence to the “quality” – not every query returns a reliable or truthful answer, and therefore must be vetted before using them for business decisions.